Documentation / Video

 We use FFMpeg to record a video with 30 fps of the screen (but you can configure the number of frames per second).
 The easiest way is to use our Docker container with pre-installed FFMpeg but if you for some reason want to use the npm version, you can record a video too.
 As long as you install FFMpeg yourself.

 We record the video in two steps: First we turn the background orange (that is used by VisualMetrics to know when the navigation starts), sets the background to white and let the browser go to the URL.
-The video is recorded lossless and then when the video has been analyzed, we remove the orange frames and convert the video to a compressed mp4.
+The video is recorded lossless and then when the video has been analysed, we remove the orange frames and convert the video to a compressed mp4.